0 Comment

 What are the Challenges in Building a Workplace Culture in Virtual Environments?

-It is a well-acknowledged fact that an organization’s culture plays a critical role in enhancing its success.
+An organization’s culture plays a critical role in enhancing its success.

 Most organizations have developed a well-defined organizational culture within their physical workspaces.